jasmineMLewis/Professional-Growth-Adventures/Accelerators/The-Idea-Village/Idea-Institute-Spring-2025/Week-1-Finding-Your-First-Customer/Notes/Video-Notes/Week-1-Video-Notes.md

 ## 03
 Markets are often structured in unique ways.
 Think about identifying end users, economic buyers, and decision makers - they may not be the same person!
 So, consider your end user and who will be using your product, who is going to be making the purchasing decisions about that product, and who is the actual decision maker about whether that product or service will be used or not.

-> ⚠️ Jasmine M. Lewis' Key Takeaways

-# 🗨️ Jasmine M. Lewis' Key Takeaways
-- Think carefully of who this customer might be and wowed by your solution.
-- You win if you have nuances.
-Nuances are useful it helps you in understanding how the customer make decisions or if it helps you in making your own resources allocation decision.